PurrNet/PurrDocs/systems-and-modules/network-manager/network-visibility/README.md

 # Network Visibility

+In any multiplayer game with a larger world, you don't want every player receiving data about every single object at all times.
+If there are hundreds of objects on the other side of the map that a player can't even see, sending all that data is wasted bandwidth and can hurt performance.
+Network Visibility lets you control which objects each player actually receives data about, so you only send what matters.

 Overall this system deciphers whether the server should send data from a Network Identity to a specific client.
 The [Network Manager ](../)takes in a network visibility rule-set, and this rule-set consists of rules/conditions.

 In the [Network Rules ](../network-rules.md)you can modify the behavior of this as to whether the object is destroyed, de-spawned or simply stays without receiving or sending data.